Written by Christy Jordan-Fenton and Margaret Pokiak-Fenton

 Written by Rocky Landon and David MacDonald

-Everyone knows that moccasins, canoes and toboggans were invented by the Aboriginal people of North America, but did you know that they also developed their own sign language, syringe needles and a secret ingredient in soda pop?
+Everyone knows that moccasins, canoes and toboggans were invented by the Indigenous people of North America, but did you know that they also developed their own sign language, syringe needles and a secret ingredient in soda pop?
 Other clever inventions and innovations include sunscreen, surgical blades, diapers, asphalt, megaphones and hair conditioner.
 With descriptive photos and information-packed text, this book explores eight different categories in which the creativity of First Nations peoples from across the continent led to remarkable inventions and innovations, many of which are still in use today.

 Packed with exciting infographics that capture the history and culture of Native Americans in the U.S. and Canada, this compact and innovative approach decodes information simply and clearly.
 Using highly colourful, vibrant layouts including maps, pictographs, charts, and timelines, the book builds understanding with answers to questions such as How did the first humans come to America?, How did the arrival of European settlers affect Native American populations?, and What are some issues Native Americans face today?